hchulkim/malaria-urban-china-EER/README.md

 1. DO NOT MODIFY or OVERWRITE FILES IN `data/raw`.
 IF YOU WANT TO SAVE PROCESSED DATA, IT SHOULD BE SAVED IN `data/processed`.
 ALL TABLES AND FIGURES OUTPUTS THAT WILL BE USED FOR OVERLEAF REPORTS SHOULD BE SAVED IN `output/tables` and `output/figures`.
 2. IN OVERLEAF, TRY TO ONLY EDIT `output/paper/main.tex` document

+# README document from original replication file

+### *Malaria Suitability, Urbanization and Persistence: Evidence From China Over More Than 2000 Years*

+---

+## Replication Code

+- **EER-D-16-00243_Main.do**
+  Contains the Stata code used to replicate the results presented in the main paper (Tables 1–5).

+- **EER-D-16-00243_Appendix.do**
+  Contains the Stata code used to replicate the results presented in the Appendix.

+---

+## Data Sets

+Three datasets are used in the main empirical analysis:

+- **SouthChinaPixelLevelMain.dta** – Cross-section, grid-cell level dataset.
+- **PanelSouthChina.dta** – Grid-cell level panel dataset.
+- **CountyLevelDataset.dta** – Cross-section, county-level dataset.

+---

+## Additional Datasets (Robustness Checks)

+Seven datasets are employed for robustness analyses:

+- **MannEtAl2009Data.dta** – 5×5 degree grid-cell level panel dataset.
+- **NorthChinaPixelLevel.dta** – Cross-section, grid-cell level dataset for North China.
+- **PanelPooledChina.dta** – Grid-cell level panel dataset (covering China Proper).
+- **SouthChinaPixelLevel19011925.dta** – Dataset using climate data from 1901–1925.
+- **SouthChinaPixelLevel19261950.dta** – Dataset using climate data from 1926–1950.
+- **SouthChinaPixelLevel19511975.dta** – Dataset using climate data from 1951–1975.
+- **SouthChinaPixelLevel19762000.dta** – Dataset using climate data from 1976–2000.